Postgraduate Year Two (PGY2) Critical Care

 - Rotational experiences

-- Three narrative letters are required along with standardized PhORCAS reference forms.
+- Three standard references are required through PhORCAS

-- Two of the letters of recommendation must be from clinical preceptors who can attest to your abilities as a pharmacy professional, commenting on your character, personality, dependability, professionalism and clinical abilities.
+- Two of the references must be from clinical preceptors who can attest to your abilities as a pharmacy professional, commenting on your character, personality, dependability, professionalism and clinical abilities

 After receipt of all application materials above, applicants will be reviewed and a select number of candidates will be invited for a required onsite interview.